Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: INTRODUCTION

 \item{The real-world image generator based on the traffic condition accordingly generates the real-world scene, in which the flow matching-based model using diffusion model priors can create high-quality real-world images with only a few denoising steps.}

-\item{The adversarial traffic flow can quickly create adversarial scenarios according to the adversarial scores of surrounding vehicles' multimodal trajectories.
-This adversarial policy is applicable to various tested models and traffic scenarios.}
+\item{The adversarial traffic flow can efficiently identify and construct safety-critical interactions based on the adversarial scores of surrounding vehicles' multimodal trajectories.
+This trajectory selection mechanism is applicable to various tested models and traffic scenarios.}

 \end{enumerate}